Licensed asbestos removalists

 - developing an asbestos control plan before the job commences

 - informing all employers and other persons occupying premises in the immediate and adjacent areas of proposed domestic removal work

 - using specific methods for removal, asbestos waste containment and disposal

 - providing decontamination facilities

-Only Class A licence-holders are permitted to remove friable asbestos.
-Class A licence-holders must comply with the same requirements outlined above for Class B licence holders, but must also implement a range of specific measures to carry out the work safely and control the risk, including using enclosures and always having the nominated supervisor on site.
+Class A licence holders must comply with the same requirements outlined above for Class B licence holders, and must also implement a range of specific measures to carry out the work safely and control the risk, including using enclosures and always having the nominated supervisor on site.

-You can use VWA's Service Providers Directory to find a licensed asbestos removalist.
+You can use WorkSafe's Service Provider Directory to find a licensed asbestos removalist.